civic-commons/opencivic/README.md

-Apps Catalog 2.x for Drupal 7.x
+OpenCivic 2.x for Drupal 7.x
 ----------------------------
 Get started building with Drupal fast.

-Apps Catalog is a basic distribution meant to capture elements that are generally useful and make building Drupal sites and Drupal distributions easier.
+OpenCivic is a basic distribution meant to capture elements that are generally useful and make building Drupal sites and Drupal distributions easier.

-Apps Catalog helps site builders
+OpenCivic helps site builders

 - use install profiles and drush make for defining projects
 - manage the dev > staging > live workflow problem using Features and